-The RT Executive Management Team and the RT Board are doing everything possible to contain and reduce operating costs to meet the continuing revenue shortfalls, including the following:
+The RT Executive Management Team and RT Board are doing everything possible to contain and reduce operating costs to meet the continuing revenue shortfall challenges; these efforts include but are not limited to the following:

-- Continuing hiring freezes and implementing layoffs for Administrative staff along with a 21% service reduction effective June 20, 2010. - Currently negotiating labor agreements with two union groups, IBEW and ATU.
-RT's three other labor agreements (AEA, MCEG, AFSCME) have been completed and resulted in the net-zero increase over the base year FY 2009 costs for those employee groups. - Reduced paratransit services in the FY 2011 proposed budget by \$2.7 million, and currently in negotiations with Paratransit regarding these proposed reductions. - Reduced security costs for FY 2011. - Reduced PLPD insurance and Worker's Compensation accruals for FY 2011 due to the reduction in exposure to associated risk as a result of service reductions.
+- Continuing hiring freezes and implementing layoffs for Administrative staff along with an 18% combined service reduction effective June 20, 2010. - Currently negotiating labor agreements with two union groups, IBEW and ATU.
+RT's three other labor agreements (AEA, MCEG, AFSCME) have been completed and resulted in a net-zero increase over the base year Fiscal Year 2009 costs for those employee groups. - Reduced paratransit costs in the Fiscal Year 2011 proposed budget by \$2.7 million. - Reduced PLPD insurance and Worker's Compensation accruals for Fiscal Year 2011 due to the anticipated reduction in exposure to associated risk as a result of service reductions.